reduxjs/redux/docs/advanced/AsyncActions.md

 >##### Note on `fetch`

 >We use [`fetch` API](https://developer.mozilla.org/en/docs/Web/API/Fetch_API) in the examples.
 It is a new API for making network requests that replaces `XMLHttpRequest` for most common needs.
-Because most browsers don't yet support it natively, we suggest that you use [`isomorphic-fetch`](https://github.com/matthew-andrews/isomorphic-fetch) library:
+Because most browsers don't yet support it natively, we suggest that you use [`cross-fetch`](https://github.com/lquixada/cross-fetch) library:

 >```js
 >// Do this in every file where you use `fetch`
->import fetch from 'isomorphic-fetch'
+>import fetch from 'cross-fetch'
 >```

 >Internally, it uses [`whatwg-fetch` polyfill](https://github.com/github/fetch) on the client, and [`node-fetch`](https://github.com/bitinn/node-fetch) on the server, so you won't need to change API calls if you change your app to be [universal](https://medium.com/@mjackson/universal-javascript-4761051b7ae9).